l-modular representations of p-adic groups SLn(F): maximal simple k-types: Intertwining and conjugacy

 \subsection{The index of $\mathcal{G}(\pi)$}

-The third part of Corollary \ref{cor a10} gives an equation between $lg(\pi\vert_{\rG'})$ and the cardinal $\vert \mathcal{G}(\pi)\vert$, while the latter will be calculated in this section (Theorem \ref{thm a20}), which will be applied in the proof of Theorem \ref{thm a26}.
-Let $(J,\lambda)$ be a $k$-maximal simple type of $\rG$, and $t(\lambda)$ denote the length of the restricted $k$-representation $\res_{J'}^{J}\lambda$ of $J'$.
-We will consider separately the objects in $\mathcal{G}(\pi)$, which will influence $\lambda$ (Proposition \ref{prop a15}, Proposition \ref{prop a16}, Corollary \ref{cor a17}), and the objects which are unramified (Proposition \ref{prop a18}, Corollary \ref{cor a19}).
+The third part of Corollary \ref{cor a10} gives an equation between $lg(\pi\vert_{\rG'})_{\ell'}$ and the cardinality $\vert \mathcal{G}(\pi)\vert$, while the latter will be expressed through type theory in this section (Theorem \ref{thm a20}), which will be applied to prove Theorem \ref{thm a26}.

+Let $(J,\lambda)$ be a $k$-maximal simple type of $\rG$, and $t(\lambda)$ the length of $\lambda\vert_{J'}$.
+We divide the characters in $\mathcal{G}(\pi)$ into two parts: those which are non-trivial on $\mathfrak{o}_{F}^{\times}$ (Proposition \ref{prop a15}, Proposition \ref{prop a16}, Corollary \ref{cor a17}), and those which are unramified (Proposition \ref{prop a18}, Corollary \ref{cor a19}), and we compute the size of these two parts individually.